Trattue/oktade/README.md

 * Profile and improve performace, if necessary.
 * Learn more Haskell and improve code quality.

+## Usage

+The main executable can be used in a similar fashion to `javap`: Run `./oktade <classfile>` to have the parsed classfile printed out.

+## Development
+### Prerequisites

+A working installation of Haskell (GHC 8.10.5) and cabal.
+The easiest way of achieving that is using [GHCup](https://www.haskell.org/ghcup/).

+### Development Environment Setup

+Clone this project via `git clone https://github.com/Trattue/oktade` or using your git client.

+### Building and Testing

+Run `cabal build` to produce executables of all targets.
+This will produce executables of the main application, the test application and the benchmark application.

+For testing, run `cabal test` afterwards.

+For benchmarking, run `cabal bench` afterwards.

 ## License

 Copyright 2021 Trattue